 A man occupies a position of trust with a merchant in an East Asian port.
 He's sacked when he's caught stealing, but he pretends to commit suicide and a captain he befriended agrees to take him to a secret trading post.

 Kay is a girl living in a small rural town whose life is just too dull and repetitious to bear.
 One night, she meets young, handsome, and rich Bob Dakin, who asks her for directions while ...
 See full summary »

-Brandon and Jessie Bourne have been married to each other for many years.
-A few years ago, Brandon had an extra-martial affair with Isabel Lorrison.
-Now she has returned to New York intending to start over with the relationship once again.
-Meanwhile, Jessie is attracted to Mark Dwyer, just arrived from a secret mission in Italy.
+Brandon and Jessie Bourne have a long, apparently happy marriage.
+Several years earlier Brandon had had an affair with a younger woman, Isabel Lorrison, who's now returned to New York intending to re-kindle the relationship.
+Meanwhile, Jessie is attracted to Mark Dwyer, a former policeman-turned-writer just arrived from a secret mission in Italy.
 Written by